marco-hmc/codeRepo/1_notes/20_systemDesign/system-design-101-main/README.md

 ## Communication protocols

-Architecture styles define how different components of an application programming interface (API) interact with one another.
 As a result, they ensure efficiency, reliability, and ease of integration with other systems by providing a standard approach to designing and building APIs.
 Here are the most used styles:

 <p>